 Currituck County operates five wastewater treatment facilities.
 Four are located on the Mainland (Moyock Regional, Moyock Commons, Maple, and Waterside Villages) and one is located in Corolla (Ocean Sands).
 Collectively, these systems can treat 899,000 gallons of wastewater per day.
 At peak monthly flow, the County treats 533,596 gallons per day.
 Currently, the four Mainland wastewater treatment plants are operating at 37 percent of maximum capacity.
 Even with this capacity, population growth projections in the Northern Mainland indicate that maximum treatment capacity north of the Coinjock Canal will need to be expanded to meet future demand.
 In the Northern Mainland, there are four sewer systems that can serve new development, although service areas are limited in size.
-These sewer systems are the Eagle Creek/Mill Run WWTP, Moyock Regional WWTP, Moyock Commons WWTP, and Maple WWTP.
-Eagle Creek/Mill Run is a privately owned facility that serves the Eagle Creek development and is in the regulatory process to expand their service districts to take flow from other neighborhoods.
+These sewer systems are the Eagle Creek/ Mill Run WWTP, Moyock Regional WWTP, Moyock Commons WWTP, and Maple WWTP.
+Eagle Creek/Mill Run is a privately owned facility that serves the Eagle Creek development and recently expanded the service district to take flow from new neighborhoods.
 The Moyock Commons, Moyock Regional, and Maple WWTPs are owned and operated by Currituck County.
 Waterside Villages WWTP is located in Grandy, south of the Coinjock Canal.
 This plant does have capacity for more flow but is limited by the service district and collection system.